 Keep the curtains or shutters closed in rooms that don’t need them to be open.
 This will help to prevent a greenhouse effect, by helping to keep the heat out.
-Also you won’t be tempted to lower the AC to cool down the place, because you won’t need to.
+Also, you won’t be tempted to lower the AC to cool down the place, because you won’t need to.

 7. Install a UV light in your HVAC system

-You may have heard that installing a UV light for your HVAC system can offer some great benefits, like improved indoor air quality and mold prevention.
+You may have heard that installing a UV light for your HVAC system can offer great benefits, like improved indoor air quality and mold prevention.
 But did you know that UV lights can also help improve the energy efficiency of your HVAC system, which will help lower your energy bill?
 This is because UV lights kill germs and other contaminants that could otherwise obstruct the airflow.
 Improved airflow increases efficiency and decreases the risk of potential AC malfunction.

 8. Schedule HVAC maintenance